wildesPepega/FH6linuxfix/README.md

 ## Fix 2 — CPU Governor (GameMode)

-**Fixes: Periodic EKG-like stutter after a few minutes**
+> ⚠️ **Experimental** — This fix may not fully resolve the "EKG Frametime" issue on all systems.
+The name comes from the frametime graph in MangoHUD, which produces a pattern that resembles an EKG monitor — regular spikes between near-zero and high values.
+Results may vary.

-With the CPU governor set to `powersave`, the CPU drops to low clock speeds between frames and boosts back up for the next frame.
-This frequency bounce produces a regular EKG pattern (0ms / 64ms) in the frametimes.
+**What causes it:** With the CPU governor set to `powersave`, the CPU drops to low clock speeds between frames and boosts back up for the next frame.
+This frequency bounce produces the EKG pattern (0ms / 64ms) in the frametimes.
 GameMode automatically sets the governor to `performance` while the game is running and restores it afterwards.

 **Step 1 — Enable GameMode daemon (survives reboots):**